 Whether you owe money or are waiting for a tax return, stress levels tend to rise around this time of year.
 Tax anxiety and the ongoing worry about filing taxes can affect your day-to-day life.

-If you are stressed, you are more likely to make mistakes.
+If you’re stressed, you’re more likely to make mistakes.
 And mistakes could result in missing out on the refund to which you’re entitled.
 The best way to avoid errors and keep more of your hard-earned money is to continue to learn about your finances and take the time to fill out all your forms very carefully.
 Take note of the common mistakes we just talked about and double-check your work before you file your taxes.